javers/javers.github.io/documentation/configuration/index.md

 }
 ```

-When a User is committed to JaversRepository,
+Whenever a User is committed to JaversRepository,
 `lastSyncWithDWH` is likely to *cause* a new version of the User object, even if no important data are changed.
 Each new version means new User snapshot persisted to JaversRepository
 and one more DB insert in your commit.

 **The rule of thumb:**<br/>
 check JaVers log messages with commit statistics, e.g.